The year is 1985 and the place is Boston.

 - Transfer to a wire rack to cool slightly and enjoy.

-And those are our Jordan Marsh Blueberry Muffins.
-If you enjoyed today’s recipe, or have any questions or suggestions, be sure to let us know in the comments below.
+And that's our recipe for Jordan Marsh's Blueberry Muffins.
+If you enjoyed today's recipe, or have any questions or suggestions, be sure to let us know in the comments below.
 We always love hearing from you.

 Happy Baking!